6 suspects, including gunman, arrested in Ortiz shooting

 "He didn't know what they were going to do.
 He's a fan of David's," the attorney, Deivi Solano, said Tuesday.

-The 43-year-old Ortiz frequently travels to Santo Domingo, where his father and a sister live.
-The former Red Sox great was active on the social scene there, hitting nightspots with friends who included TV personalities and Dominican reggaeton musicians.
+Ortiz's father and a sister live in Santo Domingo and the 43-year-old former Red Sox great was active on the social scene here, hitting nightspots with friends who included TV personalities and Dominican reggaeton musicians.

 Beloved in his hometown, Ortiz travelled the dangerous streets of the Dominican capital with little or no security, trusting his fans to protect him, according to friends.

 The Dominican Republic is one of the world's most dangerous countries.
-The murder rate stands at 12.5 killings per 100,000 people, placing the Dominican Republic in the top 10% to 15% of the most violent countries in the world, according to the U.S. State Department.
+The murder rate stands at 12.5 killings per 100,000 people, placing the Dominican Republic in the top 10% to 15% of the most violent countries, according to the U.S. State Department.